Mad Men season 6

 The sixth season of the American television drama series Mad Men premiered on April 7, 2013, with a two-hour episode and concluded on June 23, 2013.
 It consisted of thirteen episodes, each running for approximately 48 minutes.
 AMC broadcast the sixth season on Sundays at 10:00 pm (ET) in the United States.
 The season premiered in the UK on Sky Atlantic on April 10, 2013.
 The sixth season was released on DVD and Blu-ray in region 1 on November 5, 2013.
 Season six takes place between December 1967 and November 1968, with characters struggling to adjust to the changing office dynamics based on the counterculture movement.
+The sixth season of Mad Men received critical acclaim and appeared on several year-end lists, placing fourth for most overall mentions by critics.